The filing window for registration to seek an FY2022 (10/1/2021 to 9/30/2022) H-1B cap-subject or quota number will likely open in March 2021.

 How will the process change this year?

-USCIS is changing the way H-1B “cap” petitions are filed and selected.
-Previously, a fully completed petition was required for consideration in the random selection process that took place the first week in April of each year.
-This year, the process is changing so that candidates eligible for an H-1B will be registered electronically during the registration window and a full H-1B petition will only be required for those selected in the lottery.
+In 2019 and prior years, a fully completed petition was required for consideration in the random selection process that took place the first week in April of each year.
+In 2020, the process changed so that candidates eligible for an H-1B submitted a skeletal registration electronically first.
+A full H-1B petition was then only required for those selected in the lottery.

 When and how will winners be notified?

 USCIS will send an electronic notice to the account holder who submitted the registration that an action has been added to the account.
 USCIS will notify the account holder when the registration period closes.
 USCIS has not yet advised when the registration period will open or close.

 What happens to registrations that are not selected?

 Registrations not selected in the ranking process will remain on reserve in the system for the applicable fiscal year.
 These unselected registrations will remain on reserve in the event USCIS needs to increase the number of registrations selected to meet the H-1B Regular cap or H-1B Advanced Degree cap slots available.